Upcoming Events

 About VAE

 The Vocal Arts Ensemble of Durham was founded in 1996 by Rodney Wynkoop to provide superior choral performance opportunities for outstanding singers in North Carolina’s Triangle region (Durham, Chapel Hill, and Raleigh).
 Its 32 members are selected mainly from among musicians who have sung in other choral groups under Dr. Wynkoop’s direction.
-VAE’s mostly a cappella repertoire ranges from the Renaissance to the present.

 YouTube Channel